danieltamming/danieltamming.github.io/index.md

 <link rel="stylesheet" href="https://danitamm.github.io/assets/css/style.css">

 This website summarizes several of the technical projects that I've worked on in the last couple of years.
 From a transit routing algorithm and a traffic congestion predictor to a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talks like a hockey player in an interview, project deliverables range from practical and informative to entertaining.
-What they all have in common, however, is that they served as an opportunity to deepen my understanding of a certain method or technology while tackling an interesting problem.
+What they all have in common is that they served as an opportunity to deepen my understanding of a certain method or technology while tackling an interesting problem.

 ### **My Contact and Other Work**
 - [LinkedIn](https://www.linkedin.com/in/daniel-tamming/)